Understanding Medical Terms: Traumatic Brain Injuries - JLG

 Traumatic Brain Injury

-A traumatic brain injury is an injury to brain which causes either temporary or permanent changes in the manner in which the brain functions.
+A traumatic brain injury is an injury to the brain which causes either temporary or permanent changes in the manner in which the brain functions.
 It can range from a classification of mild to severe.

-If you or a loved one has been injured as a result of a slip and fall, a car accident, a motorcycle accident, a bicycle accident or a pedestrian accident, you should immediately call an experienced personal injury attorney in St. Petersburg at Jones Law Group at (727) 571-1333 during regular business hours or (727) 753-8657 on weekends or after regular business hours.
-We will evaluate your case for free and you will never pay us a dime unless we recover compensation for your injuries.
+If you or a loved one has been injured as a result of a slip and fall, a car accident, a motorcycle accident, a bicycle accident, or a pedestrian accident, you should immediately call an experienced personal injury attorney in St. Petersburg at Jones Law Group.
+We are here to help you recover compensation for the lasting consequences of traumatic brain injuries.

 Jones Law Group